 Maintaining Video Quality

 Today's video equipment includes circuitry that can automatically adjust audio and video levels.
-However, manufacturers program these automatic controls to maintain only basic technical parameters, and these often don't provide the best results.
+However, these automatic controls are only designed to maintain basic technical parameters, and these often don't provide the best results.

-Thus, to consider yourself a pro (a professional who produces consistently good results), it's essential to understand the elements in this module.
+To consider yourself a pro (a professional who produces consistently good results), it's essential that you go beyond the things designed to serve amateurs and understand how to use the elements in these modules.

 In monitoring and controlling picture quality, two pieces of equipment are necessary.